metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 }
 ```

-### Secret coefficients public keys
+### Polynomial commitment

-Sent by a candidate for participant to the generation orchestrator in [this step](#submission-of-polynomial-commitments-to-orchestrator).
+Sent by a candidate for participant to the generation coordinator in [this step](#submission-of-polynomial-commitments-to-coordinator).

 MUST contain: